HSLdevcom/pelias-data-container/README.md

 - WOF admin data and street polylines, both available as a part of this git project
 - Properly configured pelias.json config file
 - Install and start ElasticSearch
-- Export three env. vars, DATA for a data folder path, SCRIPTS for data container scripts of this project and TOOLS path to the parent dir of dataloading and schema tools
+- Export four env. vars, DATA for a data folder path, SCRIPTS for data container scripts of this project, TOOLS path to the parent dir of dataloading and schema tools and MMLAPIKEY for accessing nlsfi data
 - Run the script scripts/dl-and-index.sh